About this listing

 Laundry privileges.
-Continental breakfast included (muffins or toast, coffee/tea, fruit/juice).
+Continental breakfast included (yogurt & granola or muffins/toast, coffee/tea, fruit/juice).
 Books and magazines abound.

-Two friendly Labrador Retrievers add to the atmosphere at no additional charge.
-(Earplugs available for late- or light-sleepers.)
+Our very friendly Labrador Retriever adds to the atmosphere at no additional charge.

 Please note that prices will be higher for Dartmouth graduation, Dartmouth Reunions and fall foliage season.

 We are not handicap accessible.
 Room is at the top of fairly steep and narrow stair.